ViniciusSimm/diabetes-predict/README.md

 After analysing each graphic, all of them seem to be close to a normal graph, except "s4_tch", that shows an unusual shape.

-Analysing the correlation between every variable using pandas' method corr(), it's possible to see a very strong relation between s1_tc and s2_ldl, and inverse strong relation between s3_hdl and s4_tch and somehow strong between s2_ldl and s4_tch.
+Analysing the correlation between every variable using pandas' method corr(), it's possible to see a very strong relation between s1_tc and s2_ldl, and an inverse strong relation between s3_hdl and s4_tch, and somehow strong between s2_ldl and s4_tch.

 Usually, when two variables are strongly correlated, one of them is excluded to make the get a simpler model.

+Lastly, the correlation can also be seen on a heatmap

+So, after the data exploring, we were ready to start modeling.